Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 Devon stroked his chin and did the math.

-Gordon groaned.
-Like a monarch failing to hold back the tide, he felt a right Canute.
+The Tall One groaned.
+Like a monarch failing to hold back the tide, he felt a right Cnut.

 Sounded fair to me.